 On Windows, the GELF input is installed into Seq as a Seq App

 1. Install the app package

 In Settings > Apps, choose Install from NuGet.
 The app package id is Seq.Input.Gelf.

 From the apps screen, choose Add Instance and give the new GELF input a name.

 The default settings will cause the GELF input to listen on localhost UDP port 12201.
 Choose a different port and protocol if required.

 3. Configure Windows Firewall

-Ensure UDP port 12201 (or the selected port, if you specified a different one), is allowed through Windows Firewall.
+Ensure UDP port 12201 (or the selected port and protocol, if you specified a different one), is allowed through Windows Firewall.

 4. Log some events!